AE MAIN PHOTO TEMPLE FLOWERS-min.jpg

 The Performance (Temple Square)

-The Insider Tip: Leave the "Sunday Best" at home!
-This is a public musical broadcast, not a formal worship service.
-Casual attire is perfectly welcome. -
+The Insider Tip: Leave the "Sunday Best" at home.
+This is a public musical broadcast, not a formal worship service, so casual attire is perfectly welcome.

 The Sightseeing Tour (Luxury Bus)